jasheloper/silly-story-js/README.md

-# JS Silly Story Generator Project
+# JavaScript Silly Story Generator

 To test comprehension of JavaScript fundamentals, such as variables, numbers, operators, strings, and arrays.